2 dead in scenic point fall in Utah's Bryce Canyon National Park

 How they fell was unknown, but they had crossed over safety railings, according to the statement.

-Park rangers, search and rescue teams and helicopter crew helped recover the bodies.
-Their identities had not been released as of Wednesday pending family notification.
+Park rangers, search and rescue teams and helicopter crew helped recover the bodies identified Wednesday as Matthew Nannen, 45, and Bailee Crane, 58.

-They were living in a U-Haul rental vehicle and recently lived in Florida.
+They were living in a U-Haul van and recently spent a significant amount of time in Arizona.
+Florida was their last state of permanent residence, according to the sheriff's office.

 Bryce Canyon is a colorful maze of spires, cliffs and ravines eroded in soft rock and soil at the edge of a plateau.
 More than 2 million people visit the park every year.